-For students who wish to combine a strong background in mathematics with in-depth study in another area, the mathematics with applied mathematics concentration consists of thirty-nine to forty hours, including MATH 202, 221, 222, 301, 302, 307, 311, 401, and 440; MATH 305 or CSC/MATH 350; MATH 210 or STAT 319; and six additional hours of MATH electives taught at or above the 300-level.
+For students who wish to combine a strong background in mathematics with in-depth study in another area, the mathematics with applied mathematics concentration consists of 39 to 40 hours, including MATH 202, 221, 222, 301, 302, 307, 311, 401, and 440; MATH 305 or CSC/MATH 350; MATH 210 or STAT 319; and six additional hours of MATH electives taught at or above the 300-level.

 Students who choose this major must select an additional major or minor in one of the natural or social sciences, namely accounting, biology, business administration, chemistry, computer science, economics, physics, political science, psychology, or sociology.
+Note: Math majors must make a grade of "C" or better in MATH 202 and 221.
+It is highly recommended that students complete MATH 221 no later than their sophomore year.